ennis/graal/NOTES.md

   - blit.rs: blit commands & BlitEncoder
 - track.rs: use trackers
 - pipeline.rs: pipeline creation (Device::create_graphics_pipeline & GraphicsPipeline & shader compilation)

+# Next steps

+Basic functionality is done!
+The rest:
+- Move vulkan-specific stuff in its own submodule.
+Note that the only other backend we might need is metal on mac.
+- Maybe ray tracing
+- Fix TODOs
+- Remove inline uniforms
+- Resurrect external image extensions
+- Remove queues, replace with a special device API that submits on another queue

+# Command buffers?
+They exist so that GPU commands can be recorded in parallel.
+But from how many draw calls does this start to be beneficial?
+1000?
+10k?
+100k?
+"When the CPU becomes the bottleneck": do we have numbers for recent desktop CPUs?

+Multithreaded recording is also less relevant with GPU-driven pipelines, since they may not issue draw calls per object on the CPU.